 9 Fun Urban Fantasy Books & Series

-The short list of fun urban fantasy books and series I’ve put together below does blur the lines a bit between a strict definition of urban fantasy and say – paranormal or supernatural fantasy.
+This short list of fun urban fantasy books and series blurs the lines a bit between a strict definition of urban fantasy and say – paranormal or supernatural fantasy.
 But what I think is most important when putting a list like this together is the quality of the books that make the cut.